yetulaxman/ContainersHPC2023/_hands-on/local_image.md

 title: Tutorial2 -  Using local Docker images as HPC applications
 ---

 This tutorial explains how to build a singularity/Apptainer image on HPC systems from a local docker image.
 In reality, existing docker images may not be suitable for our purpose.
-In that case, we have to either modify an existing docker image or build a new one.
+And hence, we have to either modify an existing docker image or build a new one.
 Unfortunately, the docker-related operations can only be done on our local machines or any host machine where we have privileged root access.

 ###  Expected outcome of this tutorial:
 After this tutorial, you will learn to: